 Different places of work might offer different support following a loss.
 Currently, the Government offers Statutory Parental Bereavement Pay and Leave if you have a stillbirth after 24 weeks of pregnancy.

-There is currently no official leave if the loss happens before 24 weeks of pregnancy, however, your employer might allow you to take leave.
-It's important to have a conversation with your employer about this.
+The rules around maternity leave and miscarriage are different, and there is currently no official leave if the loss happens before 24 weeks of pregnancy.
+However, your employer might allow you to take leave so it's important to have a conversation with your employer about this.

 What's the difference between a pregnancy loss and miscarriage?